Skip to content

 • We made the right assumptions about the evaluators and their issues

-• There were any other people who might be involved in the decision
+• Any other people might be involved in the decision

 • Our hot buttons were on the money

-We even took draft Executive Summary to them, before the bid came out, and asked them to review it.
+We even sent them a draft Executive Summary before the bid came out and asked them to review it.

 5. Have a plan and have a strategy

-Because Aya and I were both working from the same playbook, we both knew what was happening from the start to when we walked into the customer with a signed contract.
+Because Aya and I were working from the same playbook, we knew what was happening from the start to when we walked into the customer with a signed contract.

-The Shipley Integrated Solution Worksheet is a really useful tool to plan your response.
-When you have RFP requirements, strategy, solution and other things, such as we did in this pursuit you need to track every item in the same document, the Shipley Integrated Solution Worksheet will enable you to do that.Download Shipley Integrated Solution Worksheet
+The Shipley Integrated Solution Worksheet is a really useful tool for planning your response.
+When you have RFP requirements, strategy, solution, and other things, such as we did in this pursuit, you need to track every item in the same document.
+The Shipley Integrated Solution Worksheet will enable you to do that.Download Shipley Integrated Solution Worksheet

-Navigating cultural differences will always be tough particularly in business winning, but with good planning, the ability to adapt and a trusty ally by your side you'll be on track for success.
+Navigating cultural differences will always be challenging, particularly in business winning, but with good planning, the ability to adapt and a trusty ally by your side, you'll be on track for success.
 So, good luck and happy travels!